Names

 The call syntax, name(arg1, arg2, ...) can be used to call functions with specified parameters.
 Functions, beyond being constructive expressions, can modify the visual output of the figure, e.g. add a line/ray.
 This behavior can be usually modified using display options.
 Some functions accept parameter groups, allowing infinite number of parameters.
 All functions return a single value.
 Implicit iterators cannot be used in function parameters, unless surrounded by parentheses.

 The name of the function must be a function reference.
 If it's an ident, it's treated as a global function.
 If it's a field index, the function is treated like a method.
 Methods are special functions defined on types.
 They use that type as their first parameter, and are generally associated to that type.
 For specific examples, look at type documentations.
+Function names are case-insensitive and ignore underscores.
+This means that functions perpendicular_through, perpendicularthrough, PERPendicularthrougH and P_erpendic_ular___Through_ are the same function.

 Weights given to function calls affect the parameters and the expression generated by the function.